 One goal of my lab is to define the mechanism by which telomeres mediate chromosomal end protection and telomerase action using structural and biochemical tools.
 Understanding the mechanism of telomere maintenance is important in understanding the complex biological processes of cancer and aging.
 This has included detailed characterization of the proteins that bind the conserved single-stranded overhang at telomeres to understand both how their unique affinities and specificities are achieved as well as the biological roles for these activities.
 A second goal of my lab is to understand the protein interactions that mediate the activities of long non-coding RNAs and non-standard protein/RNA interactions.
 It has come as a huge surprise that the majority of the human genome is actively transcribed.
 We study the structure and function of the many proteins that lacking canonical RNA-binding domains that interact with these RNAs.

-structural biology, telomere and telomerase, ssDNA, protein, long non-coding RNA and non-canonical protein, RNA interactions, molecular recognition
+structural biology, telomere and telomerase, ssDNA, protein, long non-coding RNA and non-canonical protein, RNA interactions, transcription/RNA, molecular recognition